acsone/odoo-bedrock/README.rst

 Features
 ========

-* Ubuntu 18.04 minimal, because it's small and has recent pythons
+* Ubuntu minimal because it's small and has recent pythons

+  * 20.04 for Odoo 14 images
+  * 18.04 for Odoo <= 13 images

 * python, obviously
 * `confd <https://github.com/kelseyhightower/confd>`_ to generate
   the Odoo configuration file from environment variables or any other source